pm012/HW7WEBSQLAlchemy/README.md

     Table where each student has grades in subjects indicating when the assessment is received;

 Second step
-Use alembicto create migrations in the database.
+Use alembic to create migrations in the database.

 Third step
 Write a script seed.pyand fill in the received database with random data (-30-50 students, 3 groups, 5-8 subjects, 3-5 teachers, up to 20 grades in each student in all subjects).
 Use the package Fakerfor filling.
 When filling out, we use the SQLALchemy session mechanism.